txcsmad/s19-ios/README.md

-# MAD iOS Workshops, Fall 2018
+# MAD iOS Workshops, Spring 2019

 ## What is this?